Mid-Career People

 Changemaker Circle

-The Changemaker Circle reflects UCSF’s mission of diversity and inclusion.
+The Changemaker Circle reflects UCSF’s commitment to PRIDE values and principles of community.
 As a group, all program awardees will attend twice-yearly meetings with this Advisory Council to obtain personalized peer- and near-peer mentorship.